-When the first question we ask about a political controversy is not “what happened?” but “who did it?”, the public sphere may already be exhausted.
+When the first question we ask about a political controversy is not “what happened?” but “who did it?”, our public life is already in trouble.

-This is not a device for attacking one particular party.
-It is closer to a minimum test of conscience: is my judgment grounded in principle, or am I being carried by the instincts of my own camp?
+This is not a rhetorical device for attacking one particular party.
+It is a basic test of intellectual honesty: is my judgment grounded in principle, or am I simply following the instincts of my political tribe?

-Political camps give people a sense of stability.
-They seem to sort out complex issues quickly, telling us which side is right and which side is wrong without requiring careful discernment.
-That convenience is precisely why camp logic is dangerous.
-It removes the burden of thinking, but it also weakens the muscles of judgment.
+Partisan identity can give people a sense of stability.
+It sorts complex issues quickly, telling us whom to trust and whom to suspect before careful judgment begins.
+That convenience is precisely what makes partisan tribalism dangerous.
+It relieves us of the burden of thinking, but it also weakens our capacity for fair judgment.

-When politicians become absorbed only in the interests of their own side, public responsibility disappears.
-Power stops being a tool for the whole public and becomes a device for the survival and reward of one’s own faction.
-The more serious problem arises when supporters justify that distortion instead of checking it.
-If the other side does it, it is a national scandal; if my side does it, it is unfortunate self-defense.
+When politicians become absorbed in the interests of their own side, public responsibility disappears.
+Power stops being a tool for the common good and becomes a means of protecting and rewarding one's own coalition.
+The more serious problem arises when supporters excuse that distortion instead of challenging it.
+If the other side does it, it is a national scandal; if my side does it, it becomes a regrettable but necessary act of self-defense.

-This habit belongs neither only to conservatives nor only to progressives.
+This habit is not unique to either conservatives or progressives.
 Both sides in Korean politics have repeated it.
-To be generous toward one’s own side and severe toward the opponent is, in the end, to declare that belonging matters more than truth.
+To be lenient toward one's own side and unforgiving toward the other is ultimately to declare that belonging matters more than truth.

 “They Would Have Done the Same” Is Not Enough

 There is also a caution here.
-The question “wouldn’t the other camp have been furious if the roles were reversed?” can be a useful tool for self-examination.
-But it cannot replace the factual evaluation of the present case.
+The question “wouldn't the other side have been furious if the roles were reversed?” can be a useful tool for self-examination.
+But it cannot replace a factual evaluation of the present case.

-Pointing out hypocrisy and confirming what actually happened are different tasks.
-Double standards must be criticized.
-At the same time, the event itself must be examined independently.
+Pointing out hypocrisy and determining what actually happened are different tasks.
+Double standards must be criticized, but the event itself must also be examined on its own merits.
 One without the other is not enough.
-If there is only criticism of hypocrisy without verification, politics becomes cynicism.
-If there is only technical verification while the injustice of standards is ignored, politics becomes a technical excuse.
+Criticism of hypocrisy without verification turns politics into cynicism.
+Procedural analysis that ignores unequal standards becomes an alibi.

 This question is not limited to the National Election Commission or to any particular party.
-It matters even more before disasters in which many lives are lost: the Sewol ferry disaster, the Itaewon crowd crush, and the Jeju Air crash at Muan International Airport.
-Such tragedies should not be consumed as slogans for one government or one camp.
-First there must be mourning; then there must be careful examination of structural causes, administrative responsibility, field judgment, and institutional failure.
+It matters even more after disasters in which many lives are lost: the Sewol ferry disaster, the Itaewon crowd crush, and the Jeju Air crash at Muan International Airport.
+Such tragedies should not be turned into slogans for one government or political coalition.
+First there must be mourning; then there must be careful examination of structural causes, administrative responsibility, decisions on the ground, and institutional failure.

 When the Sewol ferry sank on 16 April 2014, Korean society asked about rescue failure and state responsibility.
 When the Itaewon crowd crush took place on 29 October 2022, the questions concerned safety management, prior warning, and command on the ground.
 When a Jeju Air passenger aircraft crashed at Muan International Airport on 29 December 2024, the work of judgment likewise required careful examination of all verifiable elements: crew decisions, aircraft condition, airport facilities, air traffic control, possible bird strike, and structures near the runway end.

-Yet even before disaster, camp logic often begins too quickly.
-A tragedy under a government we dislike becomes proof of the state’s guilt; a tragedy under a government we support is easily reduced to inevitability or a field-level mistake.
-The other camp’s criticism is dismissed as political agitation, while our camp’s criticism is framed as righteous accountability.
-But when lives have been lost, a standard that changes by camp is not mourning.
-It is closer to a fight over political ownership of grief.
+Yet partisan reflexes often take hold before the facts of a disaster are known.
+A tragedy under a government we dislike becomes proof of the state's guilt; a tragedy under a government we support is reduced to inevitability or blamed only on frontline personnel.
+Criticism from the other side is dismissed as political theater, while criticism from our own side is framed as righteous accountability.
+But when lives have been lost, a standard that changes with party allegiance is not mourning.
+It is an attempt to claim political ownership of grief.

 Disasters always require accountability.
 But responsibility should not be determined by the volume of anger.
 It should be examined through verified facts, institutional function, foreseeability, preventability, command structure, and the adequacy of the response afterward.
 Whether Sewol, Itaewon, or Muan, the first question should not be which government was in office.
 The questions should be: what could have been known, what could have been prevented, who held authority, whether that authority was exercised properly, and what must change so that the same loss is not repeated.